-On Day 1, after the DIA airport pick up, we’ll shuttle to Wild Basin, the southern most trailhead in the National Park.
-We’ll have a warm up hike to beautiful Calypso Cascades and nearby Ouzel Falls.
-We’ll make a loop hike by returning on the little used North St. Vrain Trail (6 miles).
-Wild life abounds on this quiet trail.
+On Day 1, after the DIA airport pick up, we’ll shuttle to Wild Basin, the southernmost trailhead in the National Park.
+We’ll have a warm-up hike to beautiful Calypso Cascades and nearby Ouzel Falls.
+We’ll make a loop hike by returning on the little-used North St. Vrain Trail (6 miles).
+Wildlife abounds on this quiet trail.
 Estes Park serves as our overnight for the first three nights.

-Day 2 we’ll hop a shuttle to the popular Bear Lake trailhead.
+Day 4 we’ll hop a shuttle to the popular Bear Lake trailhead.
 Soon we will leave the crowds behind as we ascend a ridge, then meander our way along the flank of Flattop Mountain past Lake Helene.
-Here we meet the spectacular valley of Fern Creek where we skirt on a high ledge past the peaks of Notchtop, Knobtop, Gabletop and Little Matterhorn.
+Here we meet the spectacular valley of Fern Creek where we skirt on a high ledge past the peaks of Notchtop, Knobtop, Gabletop, and Little Matterhorn.
 We continue down the valley past shimmering Lake Odessa and serene Fern Lake.
 After joining the Thompson River at The Pool, we exit the flat valley to the shuttle stop.
 You are almost guaranteed to see herds of elk in this valley.
 After reuniting with the van, we transfer up over stunning Trail Ridge road – the highest continuously paved road in the country.
 We’ll be above tree line for much of the drive, topping out at 12,183 ft. right near the Alpine Visitor Center.
 At this elevation, we could experience winter in July!
 We then descend on the western side to Grand Lake for our last two nights.